Last Updated: September 16th, 2021 at 9:09 am

 If you’re new to solar energy, you may be skeptical when hearing that excess solar power produced by your solar panels can spin your electricity meter backwards.
 After all, didn’t Ferris Bueller humorously fail to turn back the odometer on the vintage Ferrari owned by the father of his best friend despite his attempt to run the car in reverse?

 If you look at a digital meter set up for net metering, you will see an arrow pointing to the left when excess power is being sent back to the grid.
 That cumulative number is tallied on screen.
-Meanwhile, if your home is using more power than your solar system can produce at any one time, your arrow will point to the right, indicating you are pulling power from the grid and are billed accordingly.
+Meanwhile, if your home is using more power than your solar system can produce at any one time, your arrow will point to the right, indicating you are drawing power from the grid and are billed accordingly.

 While the energy that your solar panels produce is used first for your home’s needs, your connectivity to the grid means that you still have a reliable power source either when you’re using more power than what your system is producing at any one time, or when your system is not producing energy at all in night hours.

-Please feel free to fill out the form below or contact Power Home Solar at 800-765-2715, and one of our solar representatives will help you determine whether your home qualifies for this program.
+Please feel free to fill out the form below or contact POWERHOME SOLAR at 1-800-POWER-90, and one of our solar representatives will help you determine whether your home qualifies for this program.